 Perception indicators that record peoples’ views about a specific issue.

-For the purposes of SDG reporting and consistent application across countries, it is considered that impact/outcome indicators should be the preferred focus of measurement: if an outcome can be measured, it is the most objective way to measure performances in relation with a given sustainability theme.
-In the absence of the possibility to measure outcomes, capturing farm behavior through carefully crafted questions, can be considered acceptable proxies to assess sustainability performances.
+For the purposes of SDG reporting and consistent application across countries, it is considered that impact/outcome indicators should be the preferred focus of measurement: if an outcome can be measured, it is the most objective way to measure performance in relation to a given sustainability theme.
+In the absence of the possibility to measure outcomes, capturing farm behavior through carefully crafted questions can be considered sufficient proxies to assess sustainability performances.

-In general, measuring sustainability performances through farm practices presents several challenges.
+In general however, measuring sustainability performance through farm practices presents several challenges.
 The impact of a given practice often varies from one place to another, and from one farm type to another, and what can be considered sustainable in one setting may not be suitable in another.
 Care should be taken, therefore, when proposing indicators on practices to ensure that they are universally relevant in relation with the sustainability issue they are meant to address.

 Perception indicators should be used carefully and are not considered to be amenable to the measurement of many sustainability themes as they offer a level of subjectivity hardly acceptable in the computation of an indicator like indicator 2.4.1.